storlak/URL-shortener/README.md

-# URL SHORTENER ReadMe FILE
+# URL SHORTENER README FILE

 URL Shortener is a simple program written in Python to shorten long URLs.
 It features a user-friendly interface built via Tkinter library.